headwinds/clojure-shed/README.md

 # clojure-shed
-learn how to build a simple API to store stuff securely using Clojure, Clojurescript, Leiningen, Docker, Crypto, and PostgreSQL deployed to Zeit or Heroku
+* learn how to build a simple API to store stuff securely using Clojure, Clojurescript, Leiningen, Docker, Crypto, and PostgreSQL deployed to Zeit or Heroku
+* fantasize about colonizing mars

+## Learning process

+If this repo is meant to teach, it needs to support incremental learning and break up the project into smaller projects which gradually introduce new libraries.
+The first example project has 6 libraries, and then each subsequent example will add no more than 4 libraries.

+## Examples

+* level 1 clojure docker-compose - in-progress
+* level 2 clojure docker-compose PostgreSQL - in-progress
+* level 3 clojure clojurescript docker PostgreSQL - to do

 ## Requirements